 Axanar Defense Answer and Counterclaim

 The Axanar Defense Answer and Counterclaim were filed on May 23, 2016, and we have the pleadings.
 As always, I will try to break them down and make them understandable to all.
-Any images are clickable through to Photobucket.
-Take any copies you like; these are public documents and you have the right to know.
+You can get any images through me; these are public documents and you have the right to know.

 My credentials, as always, are here.
 As we have done many times before, we will go through each page in turn.